babakkarimib/perfectengine/README.md

-A non‑polygon‑based graphics engine written in Rust using SDL2.
+A non‑polygon‑based graphics engine written in Rust using SDL2 and WGPU.

 <img src="./frame-6.png" alt="Screenshot">